BOOKSFASHIONHOME DECOR

 All Creatures Great and Small by James Herriot

 In this much-beloved memoir, James Herriot (a pen name) chronicles his life as a small town country vet in the Yorkshire dells in the 1920s.
-Herriot’s books are full of characters, both sapien and otherwise, that will charm you, confuse you, and make you love them, like the old woman who needs company more than her pampered dog needs care.
+Herriot’s books are full of characters, both sapien and otherwise, that will charm you, confuse you, and make you love them.
 It’s hard to describe what makes these books so magical.
-Perhaps it’s the foibles of small-town country life; perhaps it’s the breathtaking descriptions of the Yorkshire dells; perhaps it’s the witty yet plain-spoken writing.
 I suspect it’s Herriot’s deep reverence and respect for animals that shines through this incredible book.

 The Nature Notes of an Edwardian Lady by Edith Holden